HOW DOES THE ARCHITECTURE PROGRAM AT UT AUSTIN COMPARE WITH OTHER SCHOOLS?

 The faculty admissions committee uses a holistic review and values

-The design-based study of architecture and interior design is an open-ended process involving multiple iterations to reach a final design, and you may discuss your anticipation of the process.
+The design-based education in architecture and interior design is an open-ended process, involving multiple iterations to reach a final design.
+You may discuss your interests in selecting a design-based major.

 DO I NEED A SPECIFIC CLASS RANK, GPA, OR SAT/ACT SCORE TO APPLY OR BE ADMITTED?

-We do not have minimum admissions requirements, but those who are admitted typically fall in the top quarter of their class, have a high school GPA of 3.0 or above, and have a high SAT or ACT test score.
+We do not have minimum admissions requirements but admitted students typically fall in the top quarter of their class, have a high school GPA of 3.0 or above, and have a high SAT or ACT test score.

 ARE SPECIFIC HIGH SCHOOL COURSES REQUIRED?

 The Office of Admissions maintains minimum high school course requirements for freshman application eligibility.
 Refer to the Office of Admissions website for information on these course requirements.
-The School of Architecture does not impose additional requirements.
+The SOA does not impose additional requirements.

 WOULD IT BE BENEFICIAL FOR ME TO ATTEND A COMMUNITY COLLEGE PRIOR TO APPLYING TO THE SCHOOL OF ARCHITECTURE, AND WOULD I SAVE MONEY?

 Unfortunately, for professional design-based degrees in architecture and interior design, attending community college first adds cost and time to the ultimate completion of the professional degrees.
-The most efficient means of attaining a professional undergraduate degree in architecture or interior design is to apply as a freshman to the School of Architecture.
-As you pursue your degree within the School of Architecture, you may take community college courses in summers that allow for focus and a lighter course load during fall and spring semesters at the University of Texas at Austin.
+The most efficient means of attaining a professional undergraduate degree in architecture or interior design is to apply as a freshman to the SOA.

 SHOULD I LIST MAJORS FROM THE SCHOOL OF ARCHITECTURE AS MY SECOND CHOICE MAJOR ON THE APPLICATION?

-No. If a student is not admitted into their first major choice within the School of Architecture, he or she will not be accepted into another major offered by the School.
-Therefore, your first major choice must be one of the five programs offered by the School of Architecture, and the second choice should be a major offered within another college or school at the University.
-If unsure, we recommend that applicants select “undeclared” within the School of Undergraduate Studies as their second major choice.
+No. If an applicant is not admitted into their first major choice within the SOA, they will not be accepted into another SOA major.
+Therefore, your first major choice must be one of the five programs offered by the SOA, and the second choice should be a major offered in another college or school at UT Austin.

 HOW MANY STUDENTS ARE IN THE SCHOOL OF ARCHITECTURE, AND HOW MANY STUDENTS DO YOU ACCEPT EACH YEAR?